Ariana Grande’s First Givenchy Campaign Is Here

 It’s definitely the summer of Ariana Grande.
 Last week, the superstar landed her first-ever Vogue cover, which also starred her dog Toulouse.
-Back in May, Givenchy announced that she had signed on as the label’s newest face.
-And now, we’ve finally got the images from her debut campaign with the French fashion house.
+Back in May, Givenchy announced that she had signed on as the label’s newest face, and now we’ve finally been given a look at her debut campaign with the French fashion house.

-The photos, shot by Craig McDean, feature the singer in a portrait style favored by Hubert de Givenchy, who called it “the Givenchy sitting.”
-In the images, Ariana wears distinct, sophisticated ensembles, including a dramatic off-the-shoulder evening look and a tailored green suit, accessorized with Givenchy’s Eden statement bag from its fall collection.
+The photos, shot by Craig McDean, feature the singer in a portrait style favoured by Hubert de Givenchy, who called it “the Givenchy sitting.”
+In the images, Ariana wears distinct, sophisticated ensembles, including a dramatic off-the-shoulder evening look and a tailored green suit, accessorised with Givenchy’s Eden statement bag from its fall collection.

 Advertisement